 The Anker Solix F1200 earns a 4.3/5.
 It delivers strong capacity, reliable output, and LFP longevity in a proven package.
 The weight is the main drawback compared to newer competitors.
 If you want the most portable 1000Wh+ option from Anker, the Solix C1000 is lighter.
 If you want more capacity, the Solix F2000 steps up to 2048Wh.
 The F1200 sits in between as a dependable all-rounder.

 Related reading: Compare Anker's lineup in our Anker Solix C1000 review.
 See how Anker stacks up against the competition in EcoFlow vs Anker.
-Looking for the best Anker picks?
-Check our best Anker power stations guide.
+Looking for more top picks?
+Check our best portable power stations guide.